 The internet needs electricity.
 If it is not coming from renewable resources, it negatively impacts our environment.

-But you knew that already, didn’t you?
+But you knew that, right?
 We are using the internet every day.
 At work, on our way to work, at home, even in the night while asleep with our smart devices.
 Only, we forget that the internet consumes electricity.
 It would not even exist without it.
-The websites we visit on our computers, the apps we use on our smartphones obtain data that is transferred from a server on which they are kept and backed up continuously and eternally.
-All of which requires a lot of energy and if it is not coming from renewable resources, it negatively impacts our planet and environment.
+The websites we visit on our computers, the apps we use on our smartphones obtain data that is transferred from a server where they are kept and backed up continuously and eternally.
+This requires a lot of energy and if it is not coming from renewable resources, it impacts our planet and environment negatively.

 We build large websites, because we can